Lecture Notes in Cosmology: Gauge transformations and the problem of the gauge

 \textit{Hint.} In order to find these relations you have to use those for the metric quantities.
 Moreover, one obtains $\hat q_i = q_i$ noticing that $\bar\rho + \bar P$ is arbitrary.
 One the other hand, we do not have a mathematical way to separate the transformations for $\delta P$ and $\pi$.
 We do that by giving the physical argument by which $\pi$ is related to dissipative processes whereas $\delta P$ is not. \end{ex}

 \hrulefill

-In general, perturbations of quantities which are vanishing or constant in the background are automatically gauge-invariant and one can see this explicitly above for the heat flux, the bulk viscosity and the anisotropic stress.
-This property is formalised in the \textbf{Stewart-Walker lemma} \cite{Stewart:1974uz}.
-It stimulates for example the use of the perturbed Weyl tensor (which is vanishing in FLRW metric) and the quasi-Maxwellian equations \cite{Hawking:1966qi}, \cite{jordan2009republication}.
+As we anticipated, perturbations of quantities that are vanishing or constant in the background are automatically gauge-invariant.
+One can see this explicitly for the heat flux, the bulk viscosity, and the anisotropic stress.
+This property suggests the use of the Weyl tensor instead of the Einstein tensor in order to treat perturbations of the FLRW metric (since the Weyl tensor vanishes in the FLRW metric).
+From the perturbed Weyl tensor, one can derive perturbative equations that are known as ``quasi-Maxwellian'' \cite{Hawking:1966qi}, \cite{jordan2009republication}.

-\subsection{The Scalar-Vector-Tensor decomposition}
+\section{The Scalar-Vector-Tensor decomposition}

-The scalar-vector-tensor (SVT) decomposition was introduced by Lifshitz in 1946 \cite{Lifshitz:1945du}, who was the first to address cosmological perturbations.
-See also \cite{Lifshitz:1963ps} and \cite{Ma:1995ey}, for a particularly detailed account.
+The scalar-vector-tensor (SVT) decomposition was introduced in 1946 by Evgeny Lifshitz \cite{Lifshitz:1945du}, who was the first to address cosmological perturbations.
+See also \cite{Lifshitz:1963ps} and \cite{Ma:1995ey}.
 It consists of the following procedure.
-We have already seen that the perturbed metric can be written in terms of two scalars $\psi$ and $\phi$, a 3-vector $w_i$ and a 3-tensor $\chi_{ij}$.
+We have already seen that the perturbed metric can be written in terms of two scalars $\psi$ and $\phi$, a 3-vector $w_i$, and a 3-tensor $\chi_{ij}$.
 However, we can ``squeeze out'' two more scalars from $w_i$ and $\chi_{ij}$ and one more vector from $\chi_{ij}$.

-Helmholtz theorem (see Sec.~\ref{Sec:Helmholtz theorem} for a brief reminder) states that, under certain conditions of regularity, any spatial vector $w_i$ can be uniquely decomposed in its longitudinal part plus its orthogonal contribution:
+The Helmholtz theorem (see Sec.~\ref{App:Helmholtztheorem} for a brief reminder) states that, under certain conditions of regularity,\footnote{The divergence and the curl of the vector must vanish at infinity faster than $1/r^2$, which seems reasonable for perturbations.} any vector $\mathbf w$ can be uniquely decomposed into a ``longitudinal'' part plus an ``orthogonal'' contribution:

-which are respectively irrotational and solenoidal (divergenceless), namely:
+which are, respectively, irrotational and solenoidal (divergenceless), namely: